ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 The following string, in this case ``subset``, is the file name.

 To record more than one topic at a time, simply list each topic separated by a space.
+In this case, the command output above confirms that both topics are being recorded.

 You can move the turtle around and press ``Ctrl+C`` when you're finished.